 Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

 If you are looking to visit the Hospital with a child or young person, please take a look at this film which explains all about child visits including the child visitor accreditation process and what happens when you visit with a young person.
 The film also gives a tour of the Child Visiting Suite, which is the only area a young person will visit whilst at the Hospital.
-More films about the Hospital are available on this site, including the visiting process for people aged over 18.

 The patient will submit a written request.
 The clinical team will help him/her to do this.